Chain of Flow: ECG-Conditioned 4D Cardiac Cine Generation from Patient-Specific Anatomical Anchor: RELATED WORK

-The 12-lead electrocardiogram is one of the most accessible and widely used non-invasive tools for cardiac assessment \cite{hong2020opportunities}.
-Prior studies have leveraged ECG to estimate global functional parameters such as heart rate variability, conduction delays, and ventricular hypertrophy indices \cite{attia2019prospective}, or to classify arrhythmias and ischaemic abnormalities \cite{hannun2019cardiologist,ansari2023deep}.
-In the context of structural heart disease, several studies have leveraged ECG signals to infer myocardial infarction (MI) characteristics—such as infarct location \cite{engelen1999value}, transmural extent \cite{akbar2024acute}, or electrical activation abnormalities—from QRS or ST–T patterns \cite{selvester1985selvester}.
+The 12-lead electrocardiogram is one of the most accessible and widely used non-invasive tools for cardiac assessment \cite{hong2020opportunities,somani2021deep}.
+Prior studies have leveraged ECG to estimate global functional parameters such as heart-rate variability and conduction delays \cite{attia2019prospective}.
+Others classify arrhythmias and ischaemic abnormalities \cite{hannun2019cardiologist,ansari2023deep}.
+Recent machine-learning reviews further emphasise ECG's diagnostic reach across acute ischaemia and occlusion-level triage \cite{al2023machine}.
+In the context of structural heart disease, several studies have leveraged ECG signals to infer myocardial infarction (MI) characteristics such as infarct location \cite{engelen1999value} and transmural extent \cite{akbar2024acute}.
+Others infer electrical activation abnormalities from the QRS complex or ST--T patterns \cite{selvester1985selvester}.
 While these approaches demonstrate the diagnostic value of ECG, their outputs are inherently low-dimensional and do not capture the full geometric or dynamic complexity of the heart.
-Beyond functional estimation, ECG has also been used to address the inverse electrophysiology problem, aiming to recover myocardial electrical activation maps from body-surface potentials via biophysically constrained and regularised optimisation \cite{macleod1998recent,rudy1999noninvasive}.
-However, the inverse problem is severely ill-posed: distinct activation patterns can produce similar ECG observations, and small measurement noise can lead to large variations in the inferred solutions \cite{macleod1998recent}.
+Classical inverse-ECG formulations instead reconstruct epicardial potentials and activation maps from body-surface recordings \cite{oster1997noninvasive}.
+Subsequent sparsity-based and wavelet-promoted regularization strategies improve numerical stability but remain tied to the same ill-posed inverse setting \cite{ghosh2009application,cluitmans2018wavelet}.
+Spatiotemporal regularization solvers follow the same trajectory while still focusing on electrical activation rather than anatomy-aware cine generation \cite{messnarz2004new}.
+However, the inverse problem is severely ill-posed: distinct activation patterns can produce similar ECG observations, and small measurement noise can lead to large variations in the inferred solutions \cite{macleod1998recent,rudy1999noninvasive}.
 As a result, inverse ECG frameworks focus on electrical activity alone, without reconstructing cardiac geometry or mechanical motion \cite{pereira2020electrocardiographic}.